05 October 2017

 Romance.
 There we go.
 I can do that.
 I’ll write a romance novel.

 But it still needed a dash of secret sauce.
 What could I do to make it weird?

-I made a list of the types of characters you’d find in my primo genre: science-fiction Time-travellers, astronauts, aliens, and so on.
+I made a list of the types of characters you’d find in my prime genre: science-fiction.
+Time-travellers, astronauts, aliens, and so on.

 None of them did anything for me.

 So then I tried out some paranormal ideas.
 A werewolf romance?
 Nah.
 Vampires?
 Not for me.
 Ghosts?
 Meh.